Find the vulnerabilities in your attack surface before remote attackers do!

 The customer needs to whitelist our external IPs in their DNS for zone transfers.
-How to do this is dependent on what DNS they are running but this should be among the DNS settings.
+Doing this is dependent on what DNS they are running but this should be among the DNS settings.

-Second step is that we need an address or IP for the name server we should use and the zone that we should transfer (most likely the domain they want to monitor, so example.com if they want to look for subdomain takeover under that).
+The second step is an address or IP for the name server we should use and the zone that we should transfer (most likely the domain they want to monitor, so example.com if they want to look for subdomain takeover under that).

 Yep.
 That’s it.